Powered By

 • As explained earlier, our Fury and Cooldown management are instrumental to our success as a Hammer of the Ancients Barbarian.

-• Cooldown Reduction is available on Helm and Amulet (if not using Banished Lord's Talisman).
+• Cooldown Reduction is available on Helms and Amulets.

-• Fury Cost Reduction, if desired, is available on Boots and Amulet.
+• Fury Cost Reduction is available on Two-Handed Weapons and Amulets.

 Weapon Damage: